 Everything's on the table.

-Uh, then they're gonna allow 15 million people that didn't respect our laws, our sovereignty and borders in that means 15 million more people, free health care, 15 million more people competing for important jobs that we that are now getting back online post the uh the pandemic, now that we're on the verge of this vaccine and new therapeutics, and uh that is gonna that will be the biggest power grab in 150 years, Senator.
+That means 15 million more people, free health care, 15 million more people competing for important jobs that are now getting back online post the pandemic, now that we're on the verge of this vaccine and new therapeutics.

-This is a democratic party that wants to radically and fundamentally change who we are as the United States of America.
+This is a Democratic Party that wants to radically and fundamentally change who we are as the United States of America.

-We are not going to let Chuck Schumer become the next uh majority leader in the United States Senate.
+We are not going to let Chuck Schumer become the next majority leader in the United States Senate.

 We have to draw that red line in the sand, and that's exactly what I'm doing as I'm out on the trail.